ComposableAnalytics/Docs/docs/Tutorial/Lunch.md

 We use the output of the `WebClient` module from the previous step and attach it to a `JSONPath Query` module to extract the next_page_token.
 The JSONPathQuery is `$.next_page_token`.
 We then make this a Key Value Pair with the key `pagetoken` and create another uri with the `UriBuilder` module.
 The other QueryParam to add is our API key from the previous step.

-Usually, we want a module to execute as soon as it has received all of it's inputs, but in this case the API documentation states that there is a delay before the next page token is valid, so we will use the `Pause` module to create a dummy input into the Uri Builder module.
+Usually, we want a module to execute as soon as it has received all of its inputs, but in this case the API documentation states that there is a delay before the next page token is valid, so we will use the `Pause` module to create a dummy input into the Uri Builder module.
 Because the output of the JSONPath Query module cannot connect directly to the Pause module, we first use a `Boolean IfElse` module where it is always set to True, so the value in the `IfTrue` input will always be the output.
 This will be the amount of the delay, which connects to the Pause.
-Then the `Dependency Waiter` module is also used as a graph flow module, waiting for all of it's input modules to execute before it runs.
+Then the `Dependency Waiter` module is also used as a graph flow module, waiting for all of its input modules to execute before it runs.
 We pass a null output to the Uri Builder.
 Then we have another WebClient module to make the API call for the next 20 results.

 We can repeat this flow one more time, to get the maximum possible 60 results from the API call.